GabriFila/app-sagra-pesto/README.md

 - [ ] HomePage

-HomePage (userRoles)
+HomePage (userRoles : string[])
-- display a link buttons for each route reachable by user based on userRoles
+- display a link button for each route reachable by user based on userRoles
-- if userRole is empty show message to go to superAdmin and give role
+- if userRoles is empty show message to go to superAdmin and get role

 #### domain/login